 If your dog has come in contact with or eaten poison ivy, contact your veterinarian right away.
-Then, get your dog into the bathtub and bathe him with a warm, oatmeal-based solution.
+Then, get your dog into the bathtub and bathe them with a warm, oatmeal-based solution.
 Make sure that you put gloves and protective clothing on so you don’t contract poison ivy either.
-Rinse your dog to remove all shampoo from his fur, then bathe your dog for a second time in warm water and oatmeal shampoo.
+Rinse your dog to remove all shampoo from the fur, then bathe your dog for a second time in warm water and oatmeal shampoo.
 Finally, rinse your dog thoroughly one last time.

 Make sure that all towels and any other items that your dog may have touched are washed immediately.
 Check with your veterinarian to see what antihistamines --- like Benadryl --- you can give to your dog to help alleviate this itchiness.